-Hypersensitivity reactionsOnglyza should not be used in patients who have had any serious hypersensitivity reaction to a dipeptidyl peptidase 4 (DPP4) inhibitor.During postmarketing experience, including spontaneous reports and clinical trials, the following adverse reactions have been reported with the use of saxagliptin: serious hypersensitivity reactions, including anaphylactic reaction, anaphylactic shock, and angioedema.
-If a serious hypersensitivity reaction to saxagliptin is suspected, discontinue Onglyza, assess for other potential causes for the event, and institute alternative treatment for diabetes (see sections 4.3 and 4.8).
+Hypersensitivity reactionsOnglyza must not be used in patients who have had any serious hypersensitivity reaction to a dipeptidyl peptidase-4 (DPP4) inhibitor (see section 4.3).During postmarketing experience, including spontaneous reports and clinical trials, the following adverse reactions have been reported with the use of saxagliptin: serious hypersensitivity reactions, including anaphylactic reaction, anaphylactic shock, and angioedema.
+If a serious hypersensitivity reaction to saxagliptin is suspected, Onglyza should be discontinued, assess for other potential causes for the event, and institute alternative treatment for diabetes (see section 4.8).

 Skin disordersUlcerative and necrotic skin lesions have been reported in extremities of monkeys in non-clinical toxicology studies (see section 5.3).
-Although skin lesions were not observed at an increased incidence in clinical trials, there is limited experience in patients with diabetic skin complications.
+Skin lesions were not observed at an increased incidence in clinical trials.
 Postmarketing reports of rash have been described in the DPP4 inhibitor class.
-Rash is also noted as an adverse event (AE) for Onglyza (see section 4.8).
+Rash is also noted as an adverse reaction for Onglyza (see section 4.8).
 Therefore, in keeping with routine care of the diabetic patient, monitoring for skin disorders, such as blistering, ulceration or rash, is recommended.

 Immunocompromised patientsImmunocompromised patients, such as patients who have undergone organ transplantation or patients diagnosed with human immunodeficiency syndrome, have not been studied in the Onglyza clinical program.
 Therefore, the efficacy and safety profile of saxagliptin in these patients has not been established.